FatimaMarq14/4443-IoT/Assignments/Final/F01/README.md

 - 3D-printed case for better protection and style
 - Object avoidance using ultrasonic sensors
-- Voice-controlled commands via mobile assistant
+- Voice-controlled commands via mobile
 - Buzzer for sound

 ---